DefiMan1729/Web3AnalyticsPython/README.md

 Eigen Centrality: it takes into account how well connected a node is, and how many links their connections have, and so on through the network.
 It can identify the account that has influence over the entire network.

-These measures can be used to mark suspicious accounts.
+These measures can be used to identify suspicious accounts.